khakhalin/notes/00_words_to_lookup.md

 #todo
 Current point in the Google Course: https://developers.google.com/machine-learning/crash-course/training-neural-networks/best-practices

-* Write a short Pandas cheat sheat about everything selection!!!
 * Why drop-out works?
 * Do people use leakyReLus often?
 Do they prefer them for pruning, or is it ignored?
 * Do people use pseudo-ranking (ranking followed by approximation) for variable pre-processing?
 Does it have a name?